Peerless Price

-Peerless LeCross Price (born October 27, 1976) is a former American football wide receiver who played nine seasons in the National Football League (NFL).
+Peerless LeCross Price (born October 27, 1976) is an American former professional football player who was a wide receiver for nine seasons in the National Football League (NFL).

-Price played college football for the University of Tennessee Volunteers and was drafted by the Buffalo Bills in the second round of the 1999 NFL Draft.
+Price played college football for the Tennessee Volunteers and was selected by the Buffalo Bills in the second round of the 1999 NFL draft.
 Price also played for the Atlanta Falcons and Dallas Cowboys.

-Early years
+Early life

 Born in Dayton, Ohio, Price's name was inspired by the name of a local moving company.
 His mother explained that he was given the name because she liked it, and also because she hoped that her son, growing up in a rough neighborhood, would avoid a life of crime.

 Price was recruited heavily out of Meadowdale High School in Dayton.
 He was a high school All-American and was considered a major athlete when he enrolled at the University of Tennessee in 1995 because he was a three sport star in high school.
 Price played college football under head coach Phillip Fulmer.